nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 Go to <https://windows.github.com> and download the “GitHub for Windows” client.
 Install it.
-This gives you a Windows UI suitable for most Git operations and a PowerShell-based command line Git environment.
+This gives you a Windows UI suitable for most Git operations and a PowerShell-based command line Git environment for the rest.

 Once the installation is complete, you will have to log in to GitHub.
-Registering and contributing to open source projects on GitHub is free.
+Registering on GitHub.com is free, and you can also create new and contribute to existing public open source projects for free.

--   Click the "Sign up" link in the GitHub for Windows application and then follow the directions to sign up for a free account via the web site.
+-   Click the "Sign up" link in the GitHub for Windows application and then follow the directions to register for a free account via the web site.

 -   Note that your GitHub username is always public, but *your email address can be public or private* depending on how you set your options (see note